jptechlift/JPTechLift/README.md

 # dotnet run (requires .NET 8 SDK)
 ```

+Before running, copy `appsettings.Development.json.example` to
+`appsettings.Development.json` and update the connection string and JWT
+secret to match your environment. `.env` files are also loaded at startup
+via `DotNetEnv` if you prefer environment variables.

 ## Frontend

 The React app lives under `frontend/src` with the following structure: